0day-ci/linux/Documentation/admin-guide/cgroup-v2.rst

 	The value of "cpuset.mems" stays constant until the next update and won't be affected by any memory nodes hotplug events.

+	Setting a non-empty value to "cpuset.mems" causes memory of tasks within the cgroup to be migrated to the designated nodes if they are currently using memory outside of the designated nodes.
+	There is a cost for this migration.
+So "cpuset.mems" shouldn't be changed frequently.

   cpuset.mems.effective
 	A read-only multiple values file which exists on all cpuset-enabled cgroups.